IBM/kgi-slot-filling/README.md

 This is the code for our KILT leaderboard submission to the T-REx and zsRE tasks.
 It includes code for training a DPR model then continuing training with RAG.

-Our model is described in: [Zero-shot Slot Filling with DPR and RAG](https://arxiv.org/abs/2104.08610)
+KGI model is described in: [Robust Retrieval Augmented Generation for Zero-shot Slot Filling](https://arxiv.org/abs/2108.13934) accepted at EMNLP

 # Available from Hugging Face as:
 | Dataset | Type | Model Name | Tokenizer Name |